• Skip to primary navigation

 Calories: 302kcalCarbohydrates: 18gProtein: 14gFat: 21gSaturated Fat: 14gPolyunsaturated Fat: 1gMonounsaturated Fat: 4gTrans Fat: 0.1gCholesterol: 80mgSodium: 1117mgPotassium: 535mgFiber: 7gSugar: 7gVitamin A: 2768IUVitamin C: 64mgCalcium: 103mgIron: 1mg

 Tried this recipe?
-I would love it if you could leave a rating by clicking on the stars above on this recipe card.or simply PIN on Pinterest for later!!
+I would love it if you could leave a rating by clicking on the stars above on this recipe card.Pin this recipe on Pinterest or tag me out on socials @weeatatlast.
+I love seeing your creations.

 Reader Interactions